 III Debates: You will participate in one group debate during the semester.
 You will be graded on an oral presentation, written summary, and your performance debating the other team.
-You will select a topic during the first few days of class.
+You will select a topic during the first week of class.

 Class Participation: Freakonomics will be discussed each Tuesday.
-You should be prepared.
+You should be prepared to discuss all assignments.
 If you contribute to class discussions you will earn points toward your class participation grade.
 If you are not prepared you will lose points.
 You can also earn points toward your class participation grade by bringing to class items dealing with Political Science issues, events and people.
 Magazine, newspaper, or Internet articles on Political Science are also acceptable.
 Whatever you choose, you should provide the class with a brief description of the item, explain where you obtained it, and pass it around the class.

 Class participation grades are as follows:

-3 or less absences = 70 points 3 or less absences and 2 -4 items = 80 points 3 or less absences and 4-6 items = 90 points All of the above plus regular contributions to class discussions = 100 points
+''' 1 or less absence (3 hours) = 70 points

+1 or less absence and 2 -4 items = 80 points

+1 or less absence and 4-6 items = 90 points

+All of the above plus regular contributions to class discussions = 100 points '''

-Grading: four tests =400 points
+''' Grading: Four tests = 400 points

-Community service paper = 100 points
+Community Service paper = 100 points

 Debate = 100 points

 Class Participation = 100 points

 Total = 700 points

-631-700 = A 1-700 = A
+631-700 = A

-561-630 = B 1-630 = B
+561-630 = B

 491-560 = C

-42 1-490 = D
+421-490 = D

-0 - -420 = F
+0 - 420 = F

+'''

-IV Class Attendance and Behavior: There are no excused absences in college classes except administrative field trips and athletic events.
+except administrative field trips and athletic events.
 From time to time it may be necessary to miss a class; however, you are responsible for material covered in your absence.
 If you are absent for the debate that you are scheduled to participate in, you will receive a zero grade on the assignment.
 There are no make ups for debates.
-When you exceed the allowable number of absences (3 hours or one class), per semester, you will be dropped.
+When you exceed the allowable number of absences (3 hours or one class), per semester, you may be dropped.
 Roll will be taken using a seating chart.
 If you arrive late to class and have not already made arrangements with the instructor, you may not be admitted.
 Disruptions of class such as talking, eating, or leaving class, are distracting to other students and to the instructor.
-Arriving late and early departures = $\frac{1}{2}$ absence.
-Cell phones, pagers, and I Pods must be turned off during class unless prior approval has been obtained by the instructor.
-Two cell phone disruptions during a class will result in a quiz.
-No text messaging during class.
+Arriving late and early departures = 1⁄2 absence.
+Cell phones, Computer Notebooks, and I Pads must be turned off during class unless prior approval has been obtained by the instructor.
+Two cell phone disruptions during a class will result in an immediate quiz.
+No text messaging is allowed during class.

 V Cheating and Plagiarism: Cheating and plagiarism will not be permitted.
-To use another work as your own is stealing.
+To use another writer or students work as your own is stealing.
 There is an article on this topic on reserve in the IVC library.
 A bibliography is required on all work.
+All papers submitted by students will be reviewed for plagiarism.

 VI Lecture/Discussion Topics 1.
 Power and Citizenship in American Politics Reading Assignment Barbour, Ch.
 1 Freakonomics, Introduction 2.
 The Politics of the American Founding Barbour, Ch.2 3.
-Federalism Barbour, ch.3 Freakonomics, Ch.
+Federalism Barbour, Ch.3 Freakonomics, Ch.
 1 4.
 American Liberties TEST 1 Barbour, Ch.
 4 5.
 The Struggle for Political Equality Barbour, Ch.
 5 Freakonomics, Ch.
 2 6.
 Congress Barbour, Ch.
 6 7.
 The Presidency Barbour, Ch.
 7 Freakonomics, Ch.
 3 8.
 The Bureaucracy Barbour, Ch.
 8 TEST 2 9.
 The American Legal System Barbour, Ch.
 9 Freakonomics, Ch.
 4 10.
-Public Opinion Barbour, ch.10
+Public Opinion Barbour, Ch.10